open-telemetry/opentelemetry-js/doc/metrics.md

 });
 ```

-### Customising the metric attributes of instrument
+### Customizing the metric attributes of instrument

 If you want to limit the Metric Attributes that get exported in measurements of
 an instrument, you can create a Metric View which defines which attributes should